What are the pros and cons of red letter Bibles?

 Red letter Bibles and Red letter New Testaments are Bibles that claim to have colored in red everything Jesus said.
 As a result the four Gospels have the most words in red letters and some Bibles have colored red the words of Jesus in other parts of the Bible.

-The first red letter edition of the New Testament was published in 1901 according to the American Bible Society.
+The first red letter edition of the New Testament that was published by itself and not as part of a Bible was in 1899 according to the American Bible Society.
+Notice the word “alone.”
 In a tweet they wrote,

 According to Gerald C. Studer, the editor of Bible Editions and Versions (formerly Bible Collectors’ World), the idea of printing in red letters the words ascribed to Jesus in the New Testament originated with Louis Klopsch (1852-1910), a German immigrant who came to New York at a very young age and eventually became the editor of The Christian Herald.
 The first Red Letter edition of the New Testament alone was published in 1899.
 The first Bible to include a red letter New Testament was issued in 1901.